WLCB/archive/pages/data.md

 ## View and Download Data About the WLCB

 This site is built around several datasets, some regarding the WLCB as an organization and a large dataset of Club member publications (the Virtual Library).
-All data is available for browsing and download to be used by researchers, scholars, and students. **Data** includes member names, addresses, titles and presenters on programs, names of Club members holding leadership positions by year, and bibliographical (metadata) information about novels, poems, and articles published by Club members.
-This data was painstakingly collected by members of the [project team](https://wlcb.github.io/archive/project_team.html) over a period of several years from documents like these:
+All data is available for browsing and download to be used by researchers, scholars, and students. **Data** includes member names, addresses, titles and presenters on programs, names of Club members holding leadership positions by year, bibliographical (metadata) information about novels, poems, and articles published by Club members, and thousands of pages of manuscript text written by Club members.
+This data was painstakingly collected by the [WLCB project team](https://wlcb.github.io/archive/project_team.html) over a period of several years from documents like these:

 <div style="text-align: center;">
     <p><img src="https://wlcb.github.io/archive/assets/img/1905-10_minutes_sm.jpg" alt="Meeting minutes pages"></p>